Lab 5: Machine instructions

 The program is stored in the ROM.
 The accumulator and light register are general purpose 8-bit registers.
 The IR holds the current instruction, and the PC holds the address of the next instruction.

 The instruction set for this machine will be 10 bits.
-The two leftmost bits will specify the type of instruction.
+The two leftmost bits, C0 and C1, will always specify the type of instruction.
 The remaining bits will specify the rest of the required information.
 The table below shows the organization of the four instructions.

 SRC to DEST